stolenlan/dlse/README.md

        This will copy the stats/skills/items from the last slot (10) into the new game in slot 1.
 You may have to unequip/reequip your weapons.

- NOTES: It would behoove you to make a backup of your game save before any shenanigans with this utiltiy.
+ It would behoove you to make a backup of your game save before any shenanigans with this utiltiy.
 Just saying, not my fault if you get things backwards and overwrite your god-tier character with a level one putz.

 ```